By Julia Ivy

 Nov 11, 2019

-Why Millennials go to college, and whether colleges give them what they are expected?
+Why Millennials go to college, and what colleges miss in terms of what is expected for employability.

-The IS a problem here.
-Millennials, who have proved to be the most college-education interested generation, also is .
+There IS a problem here.
 Historical data concerning educational levels among people 25 to 29 years of age shows Millennials to be the most educated generation, with 40% holding advanced degrees in 2016 compared to 32% of Generation Xers in 2000, 26% of Boomers in 1985, and 16% of Silents in 1964 (Pew Research Center, 2017).

-It’s painful to see how colleges ignore the “Me, me, me”, “boutique” and “multidimensional” psychology of Millennials when try to connect them with employers, who, by the way, are also often not Millennials.
-The gap between three major stakeholders in higher education — colleges, graduates/Millennials, and employers — is real.
+It’s painful to see how colleges ignore the “Me, me, me”, “boutique” and “multidimensional” psychology of Millennials when trying to connect them with employers, who, by the way, are also often not Millennials.
+There is a gap between three major stakeholders in higher education: colleges, graduates/Millennials, and employers.

-The psychological profile of our graduating students and recent alumni, most of whom are Millennials, distinguishes them in the job market from previous generations of students who colleges have shaped their programs for.
+The psychological profile of our graduating students and recent alumni, most of whom are Millennials, distinguishes them in the job market from previous generations of students for whom colleges have shaped their programs.
 Millennials describe themselves as multidimensional, willing to make a difference, and striving for uniqueness.

 Similar to previous generations, Millennials aspire to financial and job security (Bradberry, 2017) and consider making a positive impact on their organizations among their career goals (Pfau, 2016).